Siem Reap Angkor Wat FAQs – Your Travel Questions Answered

 Q. Do I need to worry about thieves and pickpockets in Siem Reap?

 A. Unlike Phnom Penh, where everyone seems to know someone who has had a handbag pulled from a shoulder by a bloke on a passing motorbike or an iPhone snatched while they were using it in the back of a tuk tuk, petty crime against tourists is rare in Siem Reap.
-The only time and place to be cautious is in the wee hours of the morning, if you’re leaving bars and are fairly inebriated.
+The only time and place to be cautious is around Pub Street and Sok San Road late at night and in the wee hours of the morning, if you’re leaving bars and are fairly inebriated.

 Food and Drink